 Q: Why can't I use the words Kentucky Special FX or mention the UV Black light Reactive Ghost Prop yellow, green, red, white or orange body ghost shape in my heading even though I am not selling a Kentucky Special FX product?

 A: The use of our trademark and or copyrighted works of Kentucky Special FX for Kentucky Special FX products will likely mislead others into believing that your listing is authorized, sponsored, or associated with the likeness Kentucky Special FX.
 Further, it may dilute the value of the intellectual property rights of Kentucky Special FX, in violation of both state and federal laws.

-A seller could attempt to use the term Kentucky Special FX or refer to the UV Black light Reactive yellow, green, red, white or orange body ghost shape in their listing title or description to attract consumers looking for authentic Kentucky Special FX products.
-Even if some consumers may ultimately realize that an sale trade or auction has no connection to Kentucky Special FX, such conduct takes unfair advantage of the name and reputation of Kentucky Special FX, and is thus trademark or copyright infringement, which is illegal.
+A seller could attempt to use the term Kentucky Special FX or www.kentuckyspecialfx.com or refer to the UV Black light Reactive yellow, green, red, white or orange body ghost shape in their listing title or description to attract consumers looking for authentic Kentucky Special FX products.
+Even if some consumers may ultimately realize that an sale trade or auction has no connection to Kentucky Special FX, such conduct takes unfair advantage of the name and reputation of Kentucky Special FX, and is thus trademark and copyright infringement, which is illegal.